How To Say “Please” In Different Languages

 Unsplash: Surface

-“Please” is an English word that starts with the letter “p” and ends with the letter “e” and it rhymes with the words freeze, squeeze, bees, trapeze, and sneeze.
-The word is also a shortened version of the phrase “if you please” or “if it pleases you.”
-People use the magic word “please” to show proper etiquette and politeness when asking for something or making a request.
-Like “will you please pass the salt” or “please fold the towels” or “may I please use the bathroom.
+“Please” is an English word that rhymes with freeze, squeeze, and bees.
+It is actually a shortened version of the phrase “if you please” or “if it pleases you.”
+We use this "magic word" to show proper etiquette and politeness when making a request—like “will you please pass the salt” or “may I please use the bathroom.

-This magic word is not only available in the English language because the rest of the languages of our Blue Planet also have their own version or versions of this word.
-Do you think even Martians have their way of saying the word “please?”
-Because I kind of think they have many versions of this human magic word.
+This magic word is used all over our Blue Planet, with every language having its own version of politeness.
+Do you think even Martians have their way of saying “please?”
+I like to think they have many versions of this human magic word!

 • English: please (plees)

-• French: s’il vous plaît (sil voo pleh), s'il te plaît (sil teh pleh)
+• French: s’il vous plaît (formal) / s'il te plaît (informal)

 • German: bitte (bih-teh)